 Tours for Youth

 Explore over 400 works of art made by artists living and working in San Francisco!
-During the months of October and November, ArtSpan invites kids on an art-filled journey through the SF Open Studios Exhibition at SOMArts Cultural Center.
-Tours are led by artist teachers who use Visual Thinking Strategies to encourage discussion, build critical observation skills, and nurture art appreciation.
-Each tour also includes an age-appropriate hands-on art activity.
+During the months of October and November, ArtSpan invites youth programs to plan an art-filled journey through the SF Open Studios Exhibition at SOMArts Cultural Center.
+ArtSpan can provide Visual Thinking Strategies to encourage discussion, build critical observation skills, and nurture art appreciation.
 Over 450 students participate in the tours each year.
-Contact [email protected] to schedule a tour.
+Contact [email protected] to learn more.

 Family Art Day